 The SEC encourages companies to disclose forward-looking information so that investors can better understand a company's future prospects and make informed investment decisions.
 The information on this website contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 These statements can be identified by the fact that they do not relate strictly to historical or current facts.
 Forward-looking statements often include words such as "anticipates," "estimates," "expects," "projects," "intends," "plans," "believes" and words and terms of similar substance in connection with discussions of future operating or financial performance.
-Examples of forward-looking statements include, but are not limited to, statements regarding the adequacy of the Company's liquidity to meet its needs for the foreseeable future, the Company's expectation that soft market conditions in the publishing industry will continue in the near term, the Company's expectation that subscription revenues generated by basic cable networks and premium pay television services in the industry will grow, and the timing for the completion of the spin-off of Time Inc.

 The Company's forward-looking statements are based on management's current expectations and assumptions regarding the Company's business and performance, the economy and other future conditions and forecasts of future events, circumstances and results.
 As with any projection or forecast, forward-looking statements are inherently susceptible to uncertainty and changes in circumstances.
 The Company's actual results may vary materially from those expressed or implied in its forward-looking statements.
 Important factors that could cause the Company's actual results to differ materially from those in its forward-looking statements include government regulation, economic, strategic, political and social conditions and the following factors:

 - recent and future changes in technology, services and standards, including, but not limited to, alternative methods for the delivery, storage and consumption of digital media and evolving home entertainment formats;